Improving London Overground

 We are building a 4km extension (1.5km of new track) of the London Overground Gospel Oak to Barking route into the Barking Riverside development in the London Borough of Barking and Dagenham.
 This will be supported by a new station at the heart of the development.

-The extension, due to open in 2021, will provide an essential rail link to support the development of Barking Riverside, serving both new and existing residents.
+The extension, due to open in autumn 2022, will provide an essential rail link to support the development of Barking Riverside, serving both new and existing residents.
 It will facilitate an interchange at Barking with the existing Fenchurch Street line and the District and Hammersmith & City lines, improving transport infrastructure to the area.

 See the Barking Riverside extension page for more information.